p-v-z/DialogueDreamland/README.md

   - [DOTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676)

 ## TODO
+- World UX
+    - Fix colliders and layers so that camera doesn't clip through the floor or walls.
+- NPCs
+    - Add various NPC personality definitions.
 - Build a UI that allows the user to interact with the NPCs.
-    - Input field for the user to type a message.
-    - Output field for the NPC to respond.
-    - Button to send the message.
-    - Button to clear the input field.
     - Button to stop chatting
+    - Button to clear the input field.~~
+    - Animation to show the NPC is typing.
+    - ~~Input field for the user to type a message.~~
+    - ~~Output field for the NPC to respond.~~
+    - ~~Button to send the message.~~
-- Build a Character system that can be used for both the player and NPCs.
+- ~~Build a Character system that can be used for both the player and NPCs.~~
-- Build a Chat system that will handle the ChatGPT API calls.
+- ~~Build a Chat system that will handle the ChatGPT API calls.~~
-- World UX
-    - Fix colliders and layers so that camera doesn't clip through the floor or walls.

 <br>
 <div align="center">